ovh/docs/pages/platform/kubernetes-k8s/etcd-quota-error/guide.en-gb.md

 This behaviour will fill the ETCD with resources until the quota is reached.

-To detect that, you can find the number of certificate-requets:
+To detect this situation, you can get the number of `certificaterequest` resources:

 ```bash
 kubectl get certificaterequests -A | wc -l